Stanley Park: Zoo and Children's Farmyard

 The Stanley Park Zoo closed completely in December 1997 after the last remaining animal, a polar bear named Tuk, died at age 36.
 He had remained after the other animals had left because of his old age.
-The polar bear grotto, often criticised by animal rights activists, was to be converted into a demonstration salmon spawning hatchery.
+The polar bear grotto, often criticized by animal rights activists, was to be converted into a demonstration salmon spawning hatchery.

 The Stanley Park Children's Farmyard (petting zoo) opened in 1982.
 It was a successor to the original children's zoo that started in 1950.
 Domestic animals and a few reptiles and birds were kept in the Children's Farmyard until it closed in 2011.

 Aquarium

-The aquarium opened in 1956 due to complicated negotiations, followed by a massive expansion in 1967.
-It was the first facility in the world to study a killer whale (1964); its researchers discovered a new species of shrimp in the Gulf Islands (1997); and it became the first aquarium to ensure that it would never result in the capture of a wild whale or dolphin (1996).
+The aquarium opened in 1956 after complicated negotiations, followed by a massive expansion in 1967.
+It was the first facility in the world to study a killer whale (1964), its researchers discovered a new species of shrimp in the Gulf Islands (1997), and it became the first aquarium to ensure that it would never result in the capture of a wild whale or dolphin (1996).
 The popular children's song "Baby Beluga" was inspired by one of the whales at the facility.

-In 2006, the park board approved an $80million expansion of the facility, following considerable public debate and despite a vocal opposition concerned about animal rights and the loss of park trees required by the expansion.
+In 2006, the park board approved an $80-million expansion of the facility following considerable public debate, including vocal opposition regarding animal rights and the loss of park trees required by the expansion.